What is a Christian?

 Christians - Enemies of Fun?

-If we are called to pray for and love our enemies, we should be willing to stop and provide assistance to people we cannot stand to be around (Matthew 5:43-45).
+If we are led by the Holy Spirit to pray for and love our enemies, we should be willing to stop and provide assistance or provide answers to questions for people we cannot stand to be around (Matthew 5:43-45).

 Who Should be Called Christian?